 This is an initial public offering of common stock by Kala Pharmaceuticals, Inc. We are selling 6,000,000 shares of common stock.
-The initial public offering price is \$15.00 per share.
+The estimated initial public offering price is between \$14.00 and \$16.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "KALA."
+We have applied to list our common stock on the NASDAQ Global Market under the symbol "KALA."

-We are an emerging growth company as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.
+We are an emerging growth company as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future fillings.

-Per share Total Initial public offering price \$15.00 \$90,000,000 Underwriting discounts and commissions(1) \$1.05 \$6,300,000 Proceeds to Kala, before expenses \$13.95 \$83,700,000
+Per share Total

+Initial public offering price \$ \$

+Underwriting discounts and commissions(1) \$ S

+Proceeds to Kala, before expenses \$ S

-We have agreed to reimburse the underwriters for certain FINRA-related expenses.
-See "Underwriting" on page 183.
+1) We have agreed to reimburse the underwriters for certain FINRA-related expenses.
+See "Underwriting" on page 186.